Verify file integrity with Sigcheck: a complete step-by-step guide

 Hash functions: what they are, which ones to use, and why they matter

-A hash is equivalent to the fingerprint of a file: if you change a single bit, its resulting value is completely different.
-That's why they're widely used to verify whether a download is identical to the original or to ensure that a forensic disk remains intact.
+A hash is like a file's digital fingerprint : if you change a single bit, its resulting value is completely different.
+That's why they're used extensively to verify if a download is identical to the original or to ensure that a forensic disk remains intact.

 Classical algorithms and practical impact: